revdotcom/revspeech-api-docs/source/endpoints/transcript.rst

                           "detail": "Job is in invalid state to obtain the transcript" }

-                        In case of failure, more job information can be found at :ref: `GET jobs/{id}`
+                        In case of failure, more details can be found at :ref: `GET jobs/{id}`
 ====================== ===============================================================